re4ldev/arch-laptop/README.md

 \
 \
 TODO: (\
-Add the following to step 23:\
+Add the following to step "Add the User and setup User's directory subvolume layout":\
 IMPORTANT: Make sure to use your username instead of _user_.
 @home_user | /home/user | Users' home folder is excluded from snapshots to avoid data loss on rollbacks\
 @home_user_snapshots - /home/user/.snapshots - Users' home folder snapshots, do not snapshot the snapshots :)\